bioinfo-pf-curie/geniac/utils/docs/process.rst

 *example*
 +++++++++

 Add your process in the ``main.nf``.
-It can take any name (which is not necessarly the same name as the software that will be called on command line) provided it follows the :ref:`basic-naming`.
+It can take any name (which is not necessarly the same name as the software that will be called on command line) provided it follows the :ref:`overview-naming`.

 ::